GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### We have seen that computer programming is an art, because it applies accumulated knowledge to the world, because it requires skill and ingenuity, and especially because it produces objects of beauty.
+> ### There are two major products that come out of Berkeley: LSD and UNIX.
+We don't believe this to be a coincidence.
 >
-> ~ *Donald Knuth*
+> ~ *Jeremy S. Anderson*

 ---
 ## 🏎 Quick Facts